 Attending 12-step meetings or peer support groups is one of the most common ways to stay focused on recovery and rebuild your social network.
 It’s also important to note that 12-step meetings have roots in Christianity.
 While there are plenty of Christians in recovery that trust their ongoing sobriety to a higher power, some groups take a more secular approach by attending these kinds of meetings.
 If you decide to try a support group like the 12-steps meetings, be sure to open up, be honest and remember that you all have the same goal— so offer support to them just as they may support you.

 Meeting other Christians in recovery through sponsorships is also a good way to fortify your social network.
-While it may seem a bit more awkward to discuss the subject at first, the natural course of conversation about life will usually reveal an individual’s beliefs and history.
+While it may seem a bit more awkward to discuss the subject at first, the natural course of a conversation about life will usually reveal an individual’s beliefs and history.